Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 - Spiritual growth: "What is my next step in spiritual development?"

-- Past lives: "What past life energy is most active in my current experience?"
+- Past lives: "What past-life energy is most active in my current experience?"

 Work with Specific Guides

 As you develop your practice, you may begin to sense distinct presences or personalities in the writing.
 You can invite specific guides to communicate by naming them (if known) or by asking: "Is there a specific guide who wishes to communicate with me today?"
+Notice whether the tone, vocabulary, or energy of the writing changes when different guides come through.

-Automatic Writing and Healing
+Automatic Writing as Healing

 Beyond guidance and insight, automatic writing is a powerful healing tool.
 Writing without censorship allows repressed emotions, forgotten memories, and unprocessed grief to surface in a safe, contained way.